senekor/jj/docs/install-and-setup.md

 ## Command-line completion

+TODO: update this section if appropriate.

+I think we can simply update the output of `jj util completion $SHELL` to be
+- `source <(COMPLETE=bash jj)`'
+- `COMPLETE=fish jj | source`
+etc. instead of the actual script.
+That will honor the recommendation of clap to regenerate and source the hooks on every startup of the shell.
+(see the recommendation here: https://docs.rs/clap_complete/latest/clap_complete/env/index.html)

+Nushell is not yet supported for dynamic completions, I presume we can simply continue to emit the normal, static completions for Nushell.

+Another option would be to have some kind of beta-phase for the dynamic completions, where we tell users to manually add `COMPLETE=fish jj | source` to their shell init files if they want to opt into the beta.
+If there are no issues found, we change `jj util completion` to emit the dynamic completion hooks instead.

 To set up command-line completion, source the output of `jj util completion bash/zsh/fish`.
 Exactly how to source it depends on your shell.